LoganTann/LoganTann/homeworks.md

 * IT Sys.
 Manager + Tech-Lead for all project of [Cartesia Junior Enterprise](https://github.com/SI-Cartesia-Junior)

 Non Algorithmic & not published :
-* (S3-A) English group project : [creating a fictive startup](https://github.com/LoganTann/LoganTann/tree/main/homeworks_files/21-22-dut)
+* (S3-A) English group project : Created a fictive startup
 * (S3-A) Computer and IT Laws individual project : [about transhumanism in IT law](https://github.com/LoganTann/LoganTann/tree/main/homeworks_files/21-22-dut)

 #### 2020-2021